dawnvince/EasyTSAD/README.md

 # Usage
-Examples of how to use the suite can be find [here](https://github.com/dawnvince/EasyTSAD/tree/main/Examples), including:
+Examples of how to use the suite can be find anonymous, including:
 - run baselines with/without customized config files;
 - implement your new algorithm with/without config files;
 - implement your new evaluation protocol and evaluate the baselines;
 - generate CSV including the overall performance of all trained methods;
 - aggregate all methods' anomaly scores into one plot.

-Also, you can refer to the documentation hosted at https://dawnvince.github.io/EasyTSAD/.
+Also, you can refer to the documentation hosted at anonymous.

 ## An example that implements a new method.

 ### Prepare a global config toml file.
-If not provided, the [default configuration](https://github.com/dawnvince/EasyTSAD/blob/main/EasyTSAD/Controller/GlobalCfg.toml) will be applied:
+If not provided, the default configuration will be applied:
 ```toml
 # One example of GlobalCfg.toml.
 # For more details please refer to the default configuration.